signalogic/SigSRF_SDK/mediaTest_readme.md

 #### RFC7198 Lookback Depth

--lN specifies RTP packet de-duplication lookback depth.
+-lN (lower case L) specifies RTP packet de-duplication lookback depth.
 No entry sets N to 1, the default for compliance with RFC7198 temporal duplication.
 Additional notes:

 > -l0 disables packet de-duplication<br/>
 > for lN entry where N > 1, [pktlib](#user-content-pktlib) will look further back in packet flow for duplicate RTP packets.
 N can be specified up to 8<br/>

 #### Port Allow List

--pN entry specifies a UDP port to add to the "allow list", a list of non-dynamic UDP ports (from 1 to 4095) that are normally ignored by mediaMin when processing media streams.
+-pN entry specifies a UDP port to add to the "allow list", a list of non-dynamic UDP ports (from 1 to 4095) that are normally treated as non-RTP ports by mediaMin when processing media streams.
 For example if you need to allow ports 3258, 1019, and 2233, you can enter:

     -p3258 -p1019 -p2233